Data-Science-kosta/Long-texts-Sentiment-Analysis-RoBERTa/README.md

 Sentiment Analysis of the long texts written in Serbian language (which is underused language) using pretrained Multilingual RoBERTa based model (XLM-R) on the small dataset.
 # Dataset
 Dataset is balanced and it consits of only **1684** **positive** and **negative** reviews, and it can be found [here](https://github.com/vukbatanovic/SerbMR).
 This balanced dataset is a subset of unbalanced set of 4725 movie reviews.
 Reviews have scoring metric which ranges from 1 to 10.
 Scores from 1-4 are treated as negative, 5-6 as neutral and 7-10 as positive.
 So some reviews have very weak sentiment and are very hard to classify correctly even by humans. <br />
-Example:
 <details><summary>Click to see an example</summary>
 <p>

-Braća Koen (Coen brothers) iako poznati po trilerima, oprobali su se više puta i u komedija, i postigli potpuni uspeh.
+`Braća Koen (Coen brothers) iako poznati po trilerima, oprobali su se više puta i u komedija, i postigli potpuni uspeh.
 Ovaj film, pošto je kada se pojavio bio vrlo loše prihvaćen, nije nažalost uspeo da zablista po američkim bioskopima, ali je zato bio prava senzacija kad se pojavio na DVD-u i na osnovu toga, postao jedan od glavnih naslova u kolekciji svakog pravog filmofila.
 „The Big Lebowski“ definitvno moj omiljeni film i jedino ostvarenje koje zaista uvek iznova i iznova mogu da gledam.
 On predstavlja odu životnom stilu jednog pacifiste.